-Policy 1.7: Develop a "next-phase" streamlining effort for ADUs and JADUs, SB 9 projects, and any future small-development, ministerial approval process that builds on lessons learned from the ADU Streamlining collaboration with EPACANDO and City Systems.
-(See also ADU zoning amendments in Goal 10.)
+Policy 1.7: Develop a "next-phase" streamlining effort for ADUs and JADUs, SB 9 projects, and any future smalldevelopment, ministerial approval process that builds on lessons learned from the ADU Streamlining collaboration with EPACANDO and City Systems.
+(See Program 10.5 pertaining to ADU zoning amendments that are necessary to comply with current state laws and for numerical geographical targets.)

-- Second quarter 2024: Survey surrounding jurisdictions with amnesty and/or legalization programs and make recommendations for an unpermitted second unit program. - Resource implications: Funds may be required for consultant costs.
+- End of 2024: Survey surrounding jurisdictions with amnesty and/or legalization programs and make recommendations for an unpermitted second unit program. - Resource implications: Funds may be required for consultant costs.
 May be able to use SB 2 funds or REAP funds.